Supporting Your Piano Pathway

 (2019, Oxford University Press)

-As well as being an indictment of our present schools system, it follows that those who promote regular graded exams as standardised testing of musical attainment, however well intentioned, are actually on very shaky ground.
+As well as being an indictment of our present schools system, it follows that those who promote regular graded exams as standardised testing of musical attainment, however well intentioned, are on very shaky ground.

 Some may be wondering whether advocacy for a more playful approach is a thinly veiled harbinger for “dumbing down”, a dangerous shift away from the work ethic that is so crucial for success as a pianist.
+But in reality, the grade exams themselves are far less demanding these days, and hardly breed those rigorous values.

 Others will quickly chip in that without the grade exam system, we have no way of knowing whether players are making effective progress.
+But this seems to be predicated on a dismal conviction that today’s players lack motivation, and that they, their teachers and parents are incapable of recognising and celebrating their musical achievements.

 In my article Putting the PLAY back into Playing the Piano, I have presented a positive manifesto for a more informed, engaged, and imaginative approach to piano education that aligns with Sahlberg and Doyle’s research, and which appropriates the seven properties of play proposed by Dr. Stuart Brown.